Delay-Xili/uCTRL/README.md

 ["Unsupervised Learning of Structured Representations via Closed-Loop Transcription"]().

-## Here, we will release code and checkpoints in the near future!
+## Here, we will release code and checkpoints in the near future (Estimated 11th Nov)!
 Stay tuned!